CMD10M/PredictionMarket/README.md

 📝 Edit your frontend App.jsx in packages/react-app/src

-Change the future ETH price to bet on (line 16 in PredictionMarket.sol & line 357 in app.jsx file)
+Change the future ETH price to bet on (line 16 in PredictionMarket.sol & line 358 in app.jsx file)

-Change the future date for which you want the bet to finish in unix time (line 17 in PredictionMarket.sol & line 358 in app.jsx file)
+Change the future date for which you want the bet to finish in unix time (line 17 in PredictionMarket.sol & line 359 in app.jsx file)

-📱 Open http://localhost:3000 to see the app# PredictionMarket
+📱 Open http://localhost:3000 to see the Prediction Market
+# PredictionMarket